lionelcao/CarbonData_Docs/partition.md

      ...)
 [partition by  (PARTITION_COLUMN)］
 Stored By 'carbondata'
+[tblproperties('PARTITIONING'='XXX',
-[tblproperties('PARTITIONING'='XXX',['PARTITION_VALUE_LIST'='XXX, XXXX, XXXXX'],['PARTITIONCOUNT'='XX'])];
+              ['PARTITION_VALUE_LIST'='XXX, XXXX, XXXXX'],
+              ['PARTITIONCOUNT'='XX'],
+              ['PARTITIONNAME'='PART0,PART1,PART2'])];
 ```
 PartitionName is OPTIONAL when user create table.
-If user specified PartitionName then use it else System will auto-increase the partition number from 0 to CARBON_MAX_PARTITIONS(User can set in carbon.properties).
-Finally system will format the create statement and fill the PartitionName.
+If user specified PartitionName then use it else System will auto-generate the PartitionName.
+The number of PartitionNames must equal to the number of value list.

 range partition: